pietrosperoni/DemocracyVision/fairopenpoll/fairopenpoll.md

 * **Questions**.
 Columns: id, author, blob, time in which it was presented.

 * **QuestionsRequirementToParticipate**.
 Question:id, UsersData:nameofcolumn, valueaccepted.

 * **QuestionsBalance**.
 Question:id, UsersData:nameofcolumn, valueaccepted.
 [those two tables are still the less clear]

 * **Votes**.
-Columns: id, author, proposal, time of presentation of proposal, time of vote.
+Columns: proposal:id, user:id, time of presentation of proposal, time of vote, .